—Fujifilm Learning Hub · Free tool

 No saved recipes yet.

+Fujifilm JPEG recipes are one of the most enjoyable parts of shooting with Fuji cameras.
 They give you a way to shape the look of your photographs in-camera, rather than always relying on editing afterwards.

 Sometimes the result will be subtle and balanced.
 Sometimes it will lean more heavily into colour, contrast, warmth, or monochrome character.
+The point is not to replace experimentation, but to make it easier and more enjoyable.

 It is also designed with real Fujifilm use in mind.
 Different cameras support different JPEG options, and not every recipe works cleanly across every sensor generation.

-How Fujifilm JPEG Recipes Work
+How Fujifilm JPEG

 Fujifilm's own Learning Centre describes film simulation recipes in much the same way — as sets of image quality adjustments built on top of a default Film Simulation.